Jerry Regier: Education

 Jerry Regier graduated from Grace University in Omaha, Nebraska.
 He then graduated from Michigan State University with a B.A. degree in history.
-His post-graduate work includes a master's degree in Biblical Studies from the International School of Theology, Master's of Public Administration from Harvard University, and an honorary Doctor of Divinity from Grace University.
+His post-graduate work includes a master's degree in biblical studies from the International School of Theology, a master's in public administration from Harvard University, and an honorary Doctor of Divinity from Grace University.

 Career

 Family Research Council

-In 1981, he established the Family Research Council, an independent public policy research and educational organization and served as President and CEO for four years.
+In 1983, he established the Family Research Council, an independent public policy research and educational organization and served as president and CEO for four years.

 Federal government appointments

 He served in a variety of positions in federal government.
-He was the Acting Administrator of the National Office of Juvenile Justice and Delinquency Prevention (OJJDP) in the U.S. Department of Justice.
+He was the acting administrator of the National Office of Juvenile Justice and Delinquency Prevention (OJJDP) in the U.S. Department of Justice.
 President Bush nominated him to this Senate confirmation position.
-Prior to that position, he served in the Bush Administration as Acting Director of the Bureau of Justice Assistance (BJA) for three years.
-He was instrumental in assisting the United States Attorney General to design and implement the "Weed & Seed" Initiative which is now in over 300 communities throughout the United States.
+Prior to that position, he served in the Bush administration as acting director of the Bureau of Justice Assistance (BJA) for three years.
+He was instrumental in assisting the United States attorney general to design and implement the "Weed & Seed" Initiative which is now in over 300 communities throughout the United States.
 He also was an appointee in the Reagan administration as Associate Commissioner for the Administration of Children, Youth and Families in the U.S. Department of Health and Human Services.

-The President of the United States also appointed him to the National Commission on Children (1988–93).
+The president of the United States also appointed him to the National Commission on Children (1988–93).

 State government appointments

-He served for five years as Secretary of Health & Human Services for Oklahoma Governor Frank Keating until he resigned on January 15, 2002 to run for Governor of Oklahoma.
-As Secretary, he provided policy oversight to 13 Agencies.
-Concurrently, he served as Deputy Director of the Office for Juvenile Affairs.
-He also served as Acting Director of the State Health Department during a crisis in that agency.
+He served for five years as Secretary of Health & Human Services for Oklahoma Governor Frank Keating until he resigned on January 15, 2002, to run for Governor of Oklahoma.
+As secretary, he provided policy oversight to 13 agencies.
+Concurrently, he served as deputy director of the Office for Juvenile Affairs.
+He also served as acting director of the State Health Department during a crisis in that agency.

-Mr. Regier served as Secretary of the Florida Department of Children & Families (DCF), appointed by Governor Jeb Bush in August, 2002.
-As Secretary he oversaw a Department of over 25,000 employees and the programs of Child Welfare, Mental Health, Developmental Disabilities, Economic Self Sufficiency, Child Care, and Refugee Services.
+Mr. Regier served as secretary of the Florida Department of Children & Families (DCF), appointed by Governor Jeb Bush in August 2002.
+As secretary he oversaw a department of over 25,000 employees and the programs of Child Welfare, Mental Health, Developmental Disabilities, Economic Self Sufficiency, Child Care, and Refugee Services.